-I’ve been on the lookout for recipes to cook for Thanksgiving and this slow-cooker green bean casserole from Stephanie O’Dea’s 365 Slow Cooker Suppers cookbook they featured on the show sounded like a wonderful idea to try.
-This vegetable dish is finished off in the crock pot, freeing the stove and the cook for other things, a plus considering the frenzy of holiday prep.
-And with cream cheese-based sauce?
-Sold!
+I’ve been on the lookout for recipes to cook for our Thanksgiving feast and this slow cooker green bean casserole from Stephanie O’Dea’s 365 Slow Cooker Suppers cookbook they featured on the show sounded like a glorious idea to try.
+And I was right!
+Loaded with tender green beans, mushrooms, and crispy french-fried onions, it comes with all the delicious flavors we love on a side dish but without the extra fuss.

 - 2 tablespoons butter